 Lorissa’s Kitchen is adding Steak Strips to its line of strips and cuts.
 With smokey sweetness, the Original Steak Strips “live up to Lorissa’s Kitchen’s mission of providing real food crafted for a full life by creating responsibly sourced, protein-rich, and clean ingredient protein snacks.”
 Tender and bite-sized, they’re made with 100 percent grass-fed beef without added growth hormones, MSG, nitrites, artificial preservatives, or gluten.
-Find out if a gluten-free diet could help your sex life.

 Chef’s Cut Real Jerky

 When it comes to meat jerky, Caitlin Davis, Clemson University coordinator of Olympic Sports Nutrition, recommends Chef’s Cut Real Jerky.
 “We utilize Chef’s Cut as a protein-recovery option for our student-athletes at Clemson,” she tells Reader’s Digest.
 “We think it is a great whole foods option in addition to the other protein-based products we use, and it’s been well-received with our student-athletes.”
 It’s got 9 grams of protein and comes in a wide variety of flavors.
 Meat lovers will also love the pork and bacon varieties.
 Here’s why bacon tastes so much better in Britain.